hardmaru/sketch-rnn-datasets/README.md

 To illustrate this data format, in the figure above is a drawing of a turtle, sketched by the author.
 The turtle is represented as a sequence of (∆x, ∆y, binary pen state) points and in rendered form.
 In the rendered sketch, the line color corresponds to the sequential stroke ordering.

-In the datasets, each example in the list of examples is represented as a `np.array` with `np.int16` datatypes, and can be loaded using the following command in a Jupyter notebook:
+In the datasets, each example in the list of examples is represented as a `np.array` with `np.int16` datatypes, and can be easily loaded using the following commands in a Jupyter notebook:

 ```python
 filename = "sketch-rnn-datasets/kanji/short_kanji.npz"